haibuihoang/higrads/README.md

 ###3.
 Let's draw a chart!!!
-To understand more about HiGrads, let's draw a chart, an interesting one!
-We are going to draw this set of equation
+To understand more about HiGrads, let's draw a chart, and it must be an interesting one!
+So we are going to draw this set of equation
 > x = 16sin^3(t)

 > y = 13cos(t) - 5cos(2t) - 2cos(3t) - cos(4t)

-> t is ranged from 0 to 2Pi
+> where t ranges from 0 to 2Pi

-First step, set up a 6x6inch plot with range from -30 to 30 for both x and y coordinates and draw the basic tick marks plus two gray lines through the origin
+First step, set up a 6x6 inches plot with range from -30 to 30 for both x and y coordinates and draw the basic tick marks plus two gray lines through the origin
 ```'reinit'
 'set display color white '; 'c'
 r=gsfallow('on')